Endometriosis & ME

-All the above went undiagnosed for years by my former GP, who told me it was all ‘psychosomatic, nerves, stress, being a woman!! etc, etc’, but when I was rushed into hospital, as an emergency for surgery in 1983 for Endometriosis, then I changed my doctor to a female doctor at a different practice (she has recently retired), things began to change, though it was always a real battle to get all my symptoms believed and diagnosed, probably because of the way I look… I was always told I looked too well to be ill!!
+All the above went undiagnosed for years by my former GP, who told me it was all ‘psychosomatic, nerves, stress, being a woman!! etc., etc.’, but when I was rushed into hospital, as an emergency for surgery in 1983 for Endometriosis, then I changed my doctor to a female doctor at a different practice (she has recently retired); things began to change, though it was always a real battle to get all my symptoms believed and diagnosed, probably because of the way I look… I was always told I looked too well to be ill!!

-I also then joined the Action for M.E. and became their contact for Women with M.E. and Endometriosis for a few years - it is quite common for women to have both illnesses.
+I also then joined Action for M.E. and became their contact for Women with M.E. and Endometriosis for a few years - it is quite common for women to have both illnesses.

 Most people know very little about M.E. and don’t really care about it, until they have it or someone close to them does, but that is human nature and you can only really appreciate how an illness makes you feel, if you suffer from it yourself.
 People find illness, when something tangible isn’t visible, always difficult to accept.

 As I’ve had M.E.
-(I’m not bothered by Endometriosis now, as I had a total hysterectomy in 1989 and have daily Thyroxine for an under-active thyroid, which was detected in 1991) for 32 years, I have now come to terms with it, though it still causes intense frustration for me, because I am naturally a very active person and have loads of things I want to do in life.
+(I’m not bothered by Endometriosis now, as I had a total hysterectomy in 1989 and have daily Thyroxine for an underactive thyroid, which was detected in 1991) for 32 years, I have now come to terms with it, though it still causes intense frustration for me, because I am naturally a very active person and have loads of things I want to do in life.
 For me, a total hysterectomy was the best thing.
 I seemed to sail through it.
 A friend from the US sent me some 'Successful Surgery & Recovery - Conditioning Mind and Body' tapes beforehand, which really helped.
-Also my body was not being drained by the Endometriosis.
+Also, my body was not being drained by the Endometriosis.
 I didn't have a dramatic effect from a sudden lack of oestrogen, though I know some women can.
-I got over the effects of the surgery very quickly in about 6 weeks and the M.E. actually improved.
+I got over the effects of the surgery very quickly in about six weeks and the M.E. actually improved.
 I went on to have two years free of HRT, which is good for Endometriosis.
 If any tiny bits are left behind they are not being fed hormonally to grow bigger so they shrivel and disappear.
-I only went on HRT in 1991 as my bone density dropped 18% in those 2 years.
+I only went on HRT in 1991 as my bone density dropped 18% in those two years.
 I had oestrogen-only patches until 2003.

-Ian, my lovely husband and, has been so important to me and is so kind, but he probably too has a milder form of M.E. (from his case history before he met me), where he can work, but has to rest a lot of the time at home.
+Ian, my lovely husband, has been so important to me and is so kind, but he probably too has a milder form of M.E. (from his case history before he met me), where he can work, but has to rest a lot of the time at home.
 As he is self-employed and works very long hours at his business, it is very difficult, as he does the shopping for me and anything else that takes a certain amount of energy.
 We have a cleaner and a gardener to help us (privately employed).

-At the moment and for a few years now, I’ve reached a sort of plateau where I can do few things some days, but pay for it by having to rest/be in bed afterwards, although I'm not bed-bound for weeks/months at a time now like I was at one time.
-Anything I do costs me be it physical activity or mental concentration.
+At the moment and for a few years now, I’ve reached a sort of plateau where I can do a few things some days, but pay for it by having to rest/be in bed afterwards, although I'm not bed-bound for weeks/months at a time now like I was at one time.
+Anything I do costs me, be it physical activity or mental concentration.
 I don’t do anything in the evening, because I’m far too exhausted and am often in bed by 8 or 9 pm or earlier.
 A few years ago I went through a very bad relapse (after flu + two infections, antibiotics + antifungals, which both totally disagreed with me).